TGDivy/TGDivy/README.md

 ## 💬🌞

-> You're always free to change your mind and choose a different future, or a different past. ~ Richard Bach
+> To do two things at once is to do neither. ~ Publilius Syrus

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )